 - 1 can (15 oz) kidney beans (drained & rinsed)

 - 3 cans (14.75 oz each) vegetable broth

 - 1 teaspoon oregano

 - 1/2 teaspoons pepper

-- 1 cup spinach leaves about 1-2 handfuls
+- 1 cup spinach leaves (about 2 small handfuls)

 Melt butter and olive oil in a large stock pot over medium-high heat.
 Add the onion, carrots, celery, zucchini, and 1/2 teaspoon salt.
 Let cook for 8-10 minutes until tender, stirring occasionally.

 Add the diced tomatoes, beans, tomato sauce, vegetable broth, basil, parsley, oregano, salt and pepper.
 Stir together and let come to a low boil.
-Once boiling, turn down the heat to medium and let simmer for 10-15 minutes.
+Once boiling, turn down the heat to low and let simmer for 15 minutes.